Program Perks

 The education policy doctoral program is the only program of study in the Department of Education Reform, offering students extensive one-on-one mentoring from faculty and opportunities for collaboration.

 EDRE students start networking, presenting posters, and lecturing at conferences during their very first year of the program.
-The department also hosts a brown bag lecture series throughout the year to offer students a chance for feedback on student work and presentation skills.
+Over the years, this provides valuable opportunities to travel while furthering ones academic skillset and network.

 Students have opportunities to present new research every year of the program and even join competitions such as the 3 Minute Thesis Competition at the University of Arkansas, which EDRE student Malachi Nichols won in 2018.